iocafe/iocom/examples/candy/readme.txt

 ESP32 specific
 ***************
-On ESP32 WiFi network and other connection settings can be configured either using "gazerbeam" library (Android phone's flash light) or throuhgh serial port.
+On ESP32 WiFi network and other connection settings can be configured either using "gazerbeam" library (Android phone's flash light) or through serial port.
 To use gazerbeam, the IO device must be either equipped with gazerbeam electronics to set wifi network name/password.

 Loading program to flash for the first time: